RubemJanoni/Cars_Used/README.md

 ### Validator Testing

-    "No error that could compromise the system's functionality was returned."
+    No error that could compromise the system's functionality was returned.